marcospm92/Hands-on-Machine-Learning-with-ScikitLearn-and-Tensorflow/README.md

 # Machine-Learning
-Exercises done while learning ML
+Exercises done while learning Machine Learning by myself

-Starting with Hands on Machine Learning with Scikit-Learn and Tensorflow
+- Hands on Machine Learning with Scikit-Learn, Keras and Tensorflow
+- Kaggle: Titanic